-Battling severe depression in the wake of a suicide attempt, 46-year-old Olivia hasn't left her Chicago basement in two years.
-In an attempt to turn her life around, she travels to Houston for weight-loss surgery.
+Olivia has not left her Chicago basement for two years and is battling severe depression, even having attempted suicide.
+In an attempt to turn her life around, she travels to Houston for weight loss surgery.

-Christina, a 22-year-old married woman from Southaven, Mississippi, hasn’t left her house in two years due to her size.
+Christina, a 22-year-old married woman, hasn’t left her house in two years due to her size.
 Her doting family has enabled her overeating, and her obesity threatens to overtake her life if she does not make a change.

 James has lost his father and sister to obesity-related health issues and is determined not to suffer a similar fate.
-At over 700 pounds, he pursues a gastric bypass in an effort to reclaim his life and health -- and maybe even date again.
+At over 700 pounds, he pursues a gastric bypass in an effort to reclaim his life and health.

 Tara, a mother of two, is bedridden at 600 pounds.
-Her mother cares for her children as she struggles to recover from a difficult past and the death of her father at a young age.
-Confronted with the knowledge that she has five years left to live, Tara commits to gastric bypass surgery in hopes of improving her health in order to care for her family.
+Confronted with the knowledge that she has five years left to live, Tara commits to gastric bypass surgery in hopes of improving her health and caring for her family.

-Pauline, at almost 700 pounds, depends on her son as her full-time caretaker.
+At almost 700 pounds, Pauline depends on her son as her full-time caretaker.
 In an attempt to reclaim her independence and free her son from care giving duties, she moves to Houston for gastric bypass surgery.

 Bettie Jo's Story